What is Montessori?

-The philosophy is based on the idea that children are markedly different from adults.
+It is based on the idea that children are markedly different from adults.
 Ms. Montessori advocated children's rights and believed that if children were treated with more respect and understood more fully, the world that they helped create as adults would be an increasingly better place.

-The method downplays the notions of performance evaluation with numbers or letters.
+It downplays the notions of performance evaluation with numbers or letters.

 Children should have much more say in what they learn.
 In fact, they are capable of self-directed learning.

 The teacher as observer facilitates better ways for the child to direct his or her own learning by providing more material they are interested in.
 The development of the teacher-student dynamic might be described as moving from "help me to help myself" to "help me to do it myself" and eventually "help me to think for myself."

 Children are susceptible to "sensitive periods" or what might be called "intellectual growth spurts."
 Properly understood and used, these periods can provide great benefit to children if these bursts are not left ignored or lost in adherence to a rigid curricula.

 - Montessori: philosophy, education & the method

 - Five criticisms of the Montessori method

 - Montessori, Waldorf and Reggio Emilia: a comparison of philosophies